161250197/advanced_algorithm_oj/advanced_algorithm/23/4-3/README.md

 The elements present in the subset should not have any digit in common.

 Note: Subset {12, 36, 45} does not have any digit in common and Subset {12, 22, 35} have digits in common.Rachael find it difficult to win the challenge and is asking your help.
-Can youhelp her out in winning this challenge?
+Can you help him out in winning this challenge?

 ## Input